veroena/f-online-pokemon-veroena/README.md

 # Pokedex

 This small app shows you an array of Pokémons, including their name, types and a picture, and you can filter the Pokémons by name.
+When you click on one of the Pokémons, it shows a detail card (built with React Router) with more information about the Pokémon.

 This project was developed as a part of the online training for [Adalab](https://adalab.es/) It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and the data comes from [PokeApi](https://pokeapi.co/).